nju-cn-course/nju-network-labs/content/ch03/subch01/lab-3.md

      └─...
    ```

-  > [!WARNING]
+  {% hint style="warning" %}
-  > The file names in your submission have to **exactly** match the file names above.
+  The file names in your submission have to **exactly** match the file names above.
 Otherwise, you will lose points!
+  {% endhint %}

 3. Submit your work by pushing your local repository to your remote repository **with your tags** by running the command `git push origin --tags`.

-  > [!WARNING]
+  {% hint style="warning" %}
-  > **Only** commit your source code and other necessary files to your local repository.
+  **Only** commit your source code and other necessary files to your local repository.
 If some generated files are not source code, ignore them by adding them in the file `.gitignore`.
+  {% endhint %}